 An ordinance was passed in 1953 establishing Harding's municipal court.
 Judge Marius Grosso presided.
 In 1958 a second patrol car was added as the department grew and numbered six officers.
 Now housed on the second floor of the Village Road Fire House, HTPD continued its work.
 Still growing, Ralph Behre and several other officers were hired during the 1960's and 1970's.
 In 1971, Behre was promoted to Chief of Police.
 During 1980, HTPD moved its location to the Kirby Municipal Building where we continue operations.

 Upon Chief Behre's retirement in 1996, Kevin Gaffney was promoted to Chief of Police.
 In 2012, Mark Giansanti led the department and was promoted to Chief of Police in 2013.
 Upon Chief Giansanti's retirement in September, 2017, Erik Heller led the department and was promoted to Chief of Police in March 2018.
-At this time, the Harding Township Police Department employs 14 full-time officers, two Class II Officers and an Administrative Assistant.
+Upon Chief Heller's Retirement in January, 2023, Michael Gromek was promoted to Chief of Police in March 2023.
+At this time, the Harding Township Police Department employs 14 full-time officers, two Class II Officers, a Secretary and an Administrative Assistant.